WebOrigami/docs/src/content/framework/intro7.md

 \{\{ greetings }}
 ```

 This inserts the `greetings` values into the final HTML.
-We're moving step closer to turning the team data into a useful list of team members.
+The text is somewhat smashed together, but you've moved one step closer to turning the team data into a useful list of team members.

 &nbsp;